-Are store-bought reading glasses better or worse than the ones at your eye doctor?
+Are over-the-counter, store-bought reading glasses better or worse than the ones at your eye doctor?
 They’re less expensive, but are they worth it?
 We tackle the great debate below.

-So what does “non-prescription” actually mean?
+What does “non-prescription” actually mean?

 You’ll find over-the-counter (OTC) reading glasses at most pharmacies and online retailers.
 These are readers that do not require a verified prescription from your eye doctor.
 However, they still have a specific magnification–typically ranging from +0.25 to +6.00–in each lens, which is called a “power” or “strength”.

 Simply put, non-prescription reading glasses do not require a trip to the optometrist.
 They’re typically much less expensive than readers you’d find at your eye doctor’s office, and they work just as well if you choose the correct magnification.
 For help finding your reading strength, click here.
 If you still have questions about whether or not pharmacy, online, or Rx reading glasses are the right choice for you, you can read this guide.